 One overlooked benefit to using WordPress is how easy it is for anyone to create landing pages for marketing campaigns.
 Anyone who uses WordPress can create their own landing pages at zero cost.

-If you send them to a page dedicated to the campaign - a dedicated landing page - that number can go from 5% to 50%.
+If you send visitors to a page dedicated to the campaign – a dedicated landing page – your conversions can increase 5% to 50%.

 Landing pages are characterized by a few things:

-- Devotion to a single campaign objective: This could be a free trial conversion, ebook downloading, course subscription, VIP demo, etc)
+- A single campaign objective: This could be a free trial sign up, ebook downloading, course subscription, VIP demo, etc.